 - Consult your doctor before you start any herbal preparations to avoid potentially harmful interactions

-- It may increase the laxative action of other laxatives
+- Increase the laxative action of other laxatives

-- It may reduce the bronchodilatory effects of theophylline, a medication taken in asthma
+- Reduce the bronchodilatory effects of theophylline, which is a medication taken in asthma

-- It may reduce the immunosuppressive effects of drugs taken to treat autoimmune diseases like lupus
+- Reduce the immunosuppressive effects of drugs taken to treat autoimmune diseases like lupus